ilonadem/id-folio/_projects/posebucket.md

 **Goal:** Build a device capable of monitoring the movements of patients at home.

-**Motivation:** Researchers at Boston Children's Hospital are developing drugs for treating neurodegenerative diseases at the invidivudal level.
-Testing the efficacy of such treatments is difficult because it is impossible to conduct large-scale clinical trials, and it is unfeasible to have patients come in every month to perform detailed motion-lab analysis.
-Furthermore, for privacy reasons these devices cannot store any video data for patients, and must perform instead perform immedeate pose analysis.
+**Motivation:** Continuous monitoring of patients in clinical trials has the potential to revolutionize the field of medicine and drug discover.
+For privacy reasons, devices for doing this cannot store any video data for patients, and must instead perform immedeate pose analysis.

 **Method:** There are several aspects of this project that we are focusing on:
 - fine-tuning existing pose models to better fit patients with movement abnormalities
 - determining which pose information correlates with disease progress
 - setting up a data pipeline for regularly uploading motion information to the cloud (and accounting for potential crashes or device restarts)

-**Code:** <a href="https://github.com/ilonadem/posebucket">PoseBucket Github repo</a> (at the moment very bare-bones, as we are still developing the fine-tuned model)
+**Code:** <a href="https://github.com/ilonadem/posebucket">PoseBucket Github repo</a> (at the moment very bare-bones, as we are still putting finishing touches on our models and filling out proper documentation etc.)

 We are currently deploying our model on a  <a href="https://coral.ai/">Google coral device</a> and fine-tunning a <a href="https://github.com/ilonadem/project-posenet">PoseNet model</a> by comparing to time-series data taken in Harvard's 3D motion capture lab.
+The device is set to be used in an upcoming funded clinical trial for a neurodogenerative disease treatment drug.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">